Zeon012/Back-End-Development-with-.NET/readme.md

 ## Usage

-Once the application is running, you can access the API at `http://localhost:5146`.
+Once the application is running, you can access the API at `http://localhost:5146` or `https://localhost:7100`.
 Use tools like Postman or curl to interact with the API endpoints.

 ## API Endpoints